zihzhan/microsoft-graph-docs/api-reference/beta/api/intune-apps-iosmobileappconfiguration-create.md

 # Create iosMobileAppConfiguration

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.
+> **Important:** Microsoft Graph APIs under the /beta version are subject to change; production use is not supported.

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

 Create a new [iosMobileAppConfiguration](../resources/intune-apps-iosmobileappconfiguration.md) object.

 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions-reference.md).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|